-If you’re looking for a mid range golf watch, your two choices are really the Sky Caddie LX5 or the Garmin S40.
-And the S40 happens to be our next pick.
+If you’re looking for a mid range golf watch, your two choices are really the Sky Caddie LX5 or the Garmin S42.
+And the S42 happens to be our next pick.

-You’ll get the usual 41K courses you get with a Garmin golf watch, and accurate distances to the front, middle, and back of each green (with a drag and drop pin on the green view for precision).
+You’ll get full coverage across 42,000 courses worldwide, with the ability to get wireless updates.
+And when on the course you’ll get accurate distances to the front, middle, and back of each green (with a drag and drop pin on the green view for precision).